The-ARP-Challenge/Challenges/README.md

 The top 10 solvers are:
 ** Create script that tallies up everyone's contribution and create table here! **

+## Useful Links
+[Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#html) - If you want to edit this README.md file!

 Happy Coding :)